Cape Town Gay Travel

 If you’re planning to eat at Beefcakes, I would first check the Beefcakes Cape Town Website to make sure you have the correct show start time.
 Secondly, I would make a reservation if you’re traveling in a group.
 The restaurant will fill up, especially on weekends.
 Don’t forget to tip!

-La Parada: Tapas in Cape Town
+La Parada: Delicious Tapas

 Why not enjoy a little Tapas one night?
 The best in Cape Town is definitely at La Parada.
 There are two locations: one at the V&A Waterfront and the other in City Bowl.